ebellocchia/telegram_payment_bot/README.md

 ## Introduction

-Telegram bot for handling payments in groups based on the *pyrogram* library.
+Telegram bot for handling payments in groups based on *pyrotgfork* (a maintained fork of the *pyrogram* library).

 Payments can be either loaded from a *xls*/*xlsx* file or, better, from a Google Sheet.
 The advantages of the Google Sheet are:
 - It can be easily shared with other people or admins.